SpaghetMeNot/uvfactory/docs/modify_uvs.md

 ### Pack Islands

 Packs UV islands into 0-1 UV space.
-This simply uses Blender's native geometry node packing algorithm which isn't nearly as good as using the ***Pack Islands*** tool in Blender's UV Editor.
+This uses Blender's native geometry node packing algorithm.
+This is less effective than the ***Pack Islands*** tool in the UV Editor.
 For use when procedural packing is required.

 - **Margin.** The distance to leave between UV islands.
 - **Rotate.** Allow Rotating islands for best fit.